Chief Cricket Officer

 Please download the guidance notes

-ECB - 'Inspired to Play' CLOSED- The ECB have made available upto £1000 to clubs linked to All Stars and Dynamos Cricket or even running a summer camp programmes for continued activity.
-There is also £250 available for womens softball activity or any other activity that will engage these groups to continue over the summer period.
+ECB - 'Inspired to Play' - The ECB have made available upto £1000 to clubs linked to All Stars and Dynamos Cricket or even running a summer camp programmes for continued activity.
+Activity or any other activity that will engage these groups to continue over the summer period.

 To apply or register you will need to visit the IMS (ECB Investment Management System).
 You will need to create an account to register.